shreyasmeher/shreyasmeher.github.io/research/ConfliBERT.md

     wrap: 72
 ---

-\> If you are looking for event data - you should not be here.
-If you want to make your own event data - you are in the right place.
-If you want datasets that are already event-coded using ML.
-Go to GTD, Uppsala, etc. Not in the intro specifically.

 Whether you are a seasoned data scientist or new to machine learning, this guide is structured to help you navigate through the varied